binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Spear Phishing {#people-identify-risks-spear-phishing}
 ![](images/ThreatTags/easy-common-average-severe.png)

-_Todo_ Discuss what targets are likely to click on.

-%% Book: Social Engineering The Art Of Human Hacking
-%%   Pg 50 has good info about what people are likely to click on.-->

 This type of attack is targeted toward a smaller number of receivers generally with more specifically tailored scams.
 In order to pull a successful attack off, that is one that has a high catch rate and where no receivers actually raise alarm bells with managers, scrupulous reconnaissance needs to be carried out on your target(s).
-With all the OSInt freely available on the social media sites and many other avenues, an attacker can usually find enough information to craft very legitimate looking and enticing emails that a receiver will either follow a link to a malicious website or download -> execute a malicious payload.
+With all the OSInt freely available on the social media sites and many other avenues, an attacker can usually find enough information to craft very legitimate looking and enticing emails that a receiver will either follow a link to a malicious website (usually that looks like a legitimate website they are used to using) or download -> execute a malicious payload.

 {#wdcnz-demo-2}
 ![](images/HandsOnHack.png)